kushalkolar/MESmerize/README.md

 Version 0.2 released.

 Changes:

+- Windows is now supported!
 - The Viewer can handle 3D data and 3D ROIs.
-Classes are provided for creating Volumetic ROI types, and a Volumetic ROI manager.
+- For development, classes are provided for creating Volumetic ROI types, and a Volumetic ROI manager.
-- Caiman 3D CNMF can be used with 3D data.
+- Caiman 3D CNMF is supported.
 - Updated CNMF(E) and motion correction modules to use the latest release of CaImAn.
 Parameter entry GUIs are much more flexible now.
-- CNMF(E) data can be imported from hdf5 files from Caiman, allowing these data to be used for downstream analysis in Mesmerize.
+- CNMF(E) data can be imported directly from hdf5 files from Caiman.
+Therefore you can use your own scripts/notebooks and existing CNMF hdf5 files for downstream analysis in Mesmerize.
+- More customizable support for use of caiman modules within the Mesmerize viewer's script editor.
-- Suite2p importer added.
+- Suite2p importer added, allowing you to perform downstream analysis of Suite2p output data in Mesmerize.
-- Some cleanup with the batch manager.
+- Some cleanup with the batch manager
+- bug fixes

 *Please note that batches from v0.1 and v0.2 are not inter-compatible.
 Use the v0.1 branch if you need v0.1*